jmuganga54/Data-Management-using-Stata/public/Chapter 2 - 6/README.md

 When exporting dta to Excel, remember the worksheet size limits of `.xls` versus `.xlsx` files.
 For an `.xls` file, the worksheet size limit is 65,536 rows by 256 columns.

 By contrast, for an `.xlsx` file, the worksheet size limit is 1,048,576 rows by 16,384 columns.
 Furthermore, strings are limited to 255 characters in an `.xls` file versus 32,767 in an `.xlsx` file.

+#### 3.4 Exporting SAS XPORT Version 8 files
+#### 3.5 Exporting SAS XPORT Version 5 files
+#### 3.6 Exporting dBase files
+#### 3.7 Exporting comma-separated and tab-sepearated files
+Sometimes, you may want to save a dataset as comma-separated or tab-separated file.
+Such files can be read by many other programs, including spreadsheets.